-Currently available as a preprint.
+Currently available as an open-access official version and as a preprint.

 We show that if m > 0 and d > 2 are integers with m < (4/3) 2d + 1, then there is an ordinary abelian variety A over F2 of dimension at most d with m = #A(F2).